Care & Frequently Asked Questions

 how we work to eliminate it as much as possible.

 Hairless cats have been described in many regions of the world, but the first successful breed was the Sphynx.
 The earliest Sphynx was born in 1966, and the cat was named Prune.
 However, Prune’s line died out without descendants.
 In 1967, hairless kittens, and their long haired mother cat were rescued in Toronto.
 The kittens were neutered; the mother, however, had other kittens.
 Two were exported to Europe, where one of the kittens was bred to a Devon Rex.
 The cat had hairless offspring which were presented by Vicki and Peter Markstein at the Madison Square Garden cat show in the 1980s.
 It was implied that this recessive gene was the same locus as the Devon gene.
 Like with many purebred animals, over-breeding to promote particular traits can lead to health issues.
 At Free Range, we have used outcrosses (different breeds of cats) approved by TICA in our Sphynx lines.
 It is a long, lengthy process and requires four generations of kittens after an outcross has been introduced before the hairless offspring are considered purebred.
 When adding new bloodlines, we chose this opportunity to add some unique features, resulting in Sphynx Special Trait kittens, namely Elf, Dwelf and Bambino cats.
 The resulting offspring have greatly reduced risks of HCM in our Sphynx lines.
+There is no way to guarantee that HCM won't show up in a cat's lifetime.
+However, we believe our practices greatly minimizes the chances of it occurring.

 Q: What are odd-eyes?